CalFlora Logo

 Data Synopsis:

 Observations of plants contributed by individuals through the Calflora website, or via one of the Calflora phone applications for data collection.
 Observers range from professional biologists to school aged children.
-Observers are self-catagorized into the following groups:
+Observers are self-categorized into the following groups:

 • Professional Botanists: Those having a background or training in botany, recognized as peers by professional botanists.